Acorus calamus: History

 The plant was already mentioned in the Chester Beatty papyrus VI dating to approximately 1300 BC.
 The ancient Egyptians rarely mentioned the plant in medicinal contexts, but it was certainly used to make perfumes.

+One of the ingredients in holy anointing oil, kaneh bosem meaning "spiced cane" or "sweet cane", is identified by Robert Sturtevant and Butler Stanton as Acorus calamus.
+However, botanists such as James A. Duke and Harold Norman Moldenke reject this as it did not grow in Palestine during the time period.

 Initially, Europeans confused the identity and medicinal uses of the Acorus calamus of the Romans and Greeks with their native Iris pseudacorus.
 Thus the Herbarius zu Teutsch, published at Mainz in 1485, describes and includes a woodcut of this iris under the name Acorus.
-This German book is one of three possible sources for the French Le Grant Herbier, written in 1486, 1488, 1498 or 1508, of which an English translation was published as the Grete Herball by Peter Treveris in 1526, all containing the false identification of the Herbarius zu Teutsch.
+This German book is one of three possible sources for the same error in the French Le Grant Herbier, written in 1486, 1488, 1498 or 1508, which was also published in an English translation as the Grete Herball by Peter Treveris in 1526; all of these contain the false identification printed in the Herbarius zu Teutsch.
 William Turner, writing in 1538, describes 'acorum' as "gladon or a flag, a yelowe floure delyce".

 The plant was introduced to Britain in the late 16th century.
 By at least 1596, true Acorus calamus was grown in Britain, as it is listed in The Catalogue, a list of plants John Gerard grew in his garden at Holborn.
-Gerard notes "It prospereth exceeding well in my garden, but as yet beareth neither flowers nor stalke".
+Gerard notes, "It prospereth exceeding well in my garden, but as yet beareth neither flowers nor stalke".
 Gerard lists the Latin name as Acorus verus, but it is evident there was still doubt about its veracity: in his 1597 herbal he lists the English common name as 'bastard calamus'.
-Carl O. Sauer reported the tuber to have been used by North American Indians at the time of European discovery.
+Carl O. Sauer reported that the tuber was already being used by North American Indians at the time of European contact.

-Botany
+Taxonomy

 There are three cytotypic forms distinguished by chromosome number: a diploid form (2n=24), an infertile triploid form (2n=36), and a tetraploid form (see below).
 The triploid form is the most common and is thought to have arisen relatively recently in the Himalayan region through hybridisation of the diploid with the tetraploid.

 Probably indigenous to most of Asia, the triploid form Acorus calamus var. calamus (also known as var. vulgaris or var. verus) has now been introduced across Europe, Australia, New Guinea, South Africa, Réunion and North America.
 The tetraploid form Acorus calamus var. angustatus is native throughout Asia, from India to Japan and the Philippines and from Indonesia to Siberia.
-The diploid form Acorus americanus or Acorus calamus var. americanus is found in northern subarctic North America and scattered disjunct areas throughout the Mississippi Valley, and furthermore diploids are also found in Mongolia, central Siberia (Buryatia), Gilgit–Baltistan in Pakistan (claimed by India) and northern Himachal Pradesh in India.
-It is extinct in some parts of the United States and Canada.
-It may not been native to some of these areas, Pre-Columbian populations are thought to have dispersed it across parts of the United States.
+The diploid form Acorus americanus or Acorus calamus var. americanus is found in northern subarctic North America and scattered disjunct areas throughout the Mississippi Valley.
+It may not be native to some of these areas, Pre-Columbian populations are thought to have dispersed it across parts of the United States.
+Other diploids are found in Mongolia, central Siberia (Buryatia), Gilgit–Baltistan in Pakistan occupied Kashmir and northern Himachal Pradesh in India.